 If you have a big house or just several rooms to clean, forget using the multi-room navigation because A4 doesn’t remember places it has already cleaned so you’ll be wasting your time.
 It’s more effective to make the robotic vacuum clean a single room at a time.

 I don’t like the fact that we can’t wash the HEPA Filters.
-Direct exposure to dirt make HEPA filters extra filthy, and you’ll have to change them like every 3-6 months.
+Direct exposure to dirt make HEPA filters extra filthy, and you’ll have to change them approximately every 3-6 months.

-We tested A4 on different surfaces, and it stood against salt, fur, dirt and dust.
-It handled the job pretty well, but it left some visible stains behind.
+We tested A4 on different surfaces, and it coped with salt, fur, dirt and dust.
+It handled the job pretty well, but it left some visible bits behind.

 Roomba 650 is the most popular robotic vacuum iRobot has ever manufactured.
 It’s simple, useful and reliable.
 Like other iRobot models, the 650 uses iAdapt and scans the room with infrared sensors.